gateweaver/gateweaver/docs/docs/getting-started.md

 You can also run the Gateweaver server using the docker hub image ([gateweaver/server](https://hub.docker.com/r/gateweaver/server/tags)) or github container registry image ([ghcr.io/gateweaver/server](https://github.com/gateweaver/gateweaver/pkgs/container/server)).

-The following command mounts the `gateweaver.yml` configuration file and uses the environment variables defined in the `.env.gateweaver` file to start the Gateweaver server on port 8080.
+The following command mounts the `gateweaver.yml` configuration file and uses the environment variables defined in `.env.gateweaver` to start the Gateweaver server on port 8080.

 ```bash
 docker run \